direktiv/direktiv-apps/zip/README.md

 - files
   - name: the name of the file
   - data: the data for the file
-  - type: base64 to decode or blank
+  - type: plain, var, basse64, file

 ### Output

-Empty but the action stores the zip file under the provided name and scope.
+Zip file as base64 in return and zip can be stored as variable.

 ## Error